-The Youth Services Department Internship Program will base its selection process on the entire application package noted above.
-Preference will be given to applicants whose credentials include:
+The Youth Services Department Internship Program bases its selection process on the entire application package noted above.
+Preference is given to applicants whose credentials include the following:

-- o Extensive experience working with children, adolescents, and families - o Extensive training and/or classes in family and systemic theory - o Extensive psychological/psychoeducational testing experience - o Experience in both outpatient AND residential settings - Individuals with Spanish or Haitian Creole bilingual skills are strongly encouraged to apply
+- o Extensive experience working with children, adolescents, and families - o Extensive training and/or classes in family and systemic theory - o Extensive psychological/psychoeducational testing experience - o Experience in both outpatient AND residential settings - o Individuals with Spanish or Haitian Creole bilingual skills are strongly encouraged to apply

-All applications are evaluated by the Youth Services Department Training Committee for potential goodness-of-fit with the internship program.
+All applications are evaluated by the Youth Services Department Training Committee for potential goodness of fit with the internship program.
 We look for interns with training goals aligned with the training that we offer.
 The program looks not only at the total number of practicum hours, but the quality of training in terms of the type of setting and population, as well as experience with evidence-based practice.
 We prefer interns who have training and experience in working with youth and families and those who, based on their experience, demonstrate cultural sensitivity working with diverse populations.
 However, we will consider candidates with gaps in this training who demonstrate great potential and an eagerness to learn based on strong letters of recommendation, essays, and interviews.

-Underrepresented groups and those who speak Spanish and/or Haitian Creole are particularly encouraged to apply because we seek to recruit diverse interns in order to better meet the needs of our diverse client population.
+\\\Underrepresented groups and those who speak Spanish and Haitian Creole are particularly encouraged to apply because we seek to recruit diverse interns in order to better meet the needs of our diverse client population.\\\

-All applications are screened by the Youth Services Department Training Committee using a standard Application Rating Scale, and evaluated for potential goodness of fit with the internship program.
-The Training Committee will hold a selection meeting to determine which applicants to invite for interviews based upon the results of this screening process.
-All applicants are notified by email of a decision regarding an invitation to interview on the date indicated in the current APPIC directory.
-Interviews are scheduled during the month of January and will occur remotely via Zoom videoconference with members of the Training Committee.
+All applications are screened by the Youth Services Department's Training Committee using a standard Application Rating Scale and evaluated for potential goodness of fit with the internship program.
+The Training Committee holds a selection meeting to determine which applicants to invite for interviews based upon the results of this screening process.
+All applicants are notified by email of a decision regarding an invitation to interview on the date indicated in the APPIC directory.
+Interviews are scheduled during the month of January and occur remotely via Zoom videoconference with members of the Training Committee.

 Interviews entail a half-day experience involving various activities.
-Specifically, on the day of the interview, a small group of intern applicants (typically 3-5) will meet with the internship's Training Director and other supervising psychologists for introductions, a pre-recorded overview of the site and various training opportunities, and a virtual tour of both internship rotations.
-As a group, prospective interns will also be given a clinical scenario and asked to discuss the scenario in a group format in front of the supervising psychologists.
-Subsequently, prospective interns will meet individually with outpatient and residential supervising psychologists as well as postdoctoral fellows during which interviews will be conducted using a standard set of interview questions, although members of the Training Committee may ask additional interview questions of applicants as appropriate.
-Applicants will also be afforded an opportunity to ask questions during their group meeting and individual interview times.
-As a group, applicants will also meet with current interns as another opportunity to ask questions and learn about the training experience.
+Specifically, on the day of the interview, a small group of intern applicants (typically 3-4) meets with the internship's Training Director and other supervising psychologists for introductions, a pre-recorded overview of the site and various training opportunities, and a virtual tour of both internship rotations.
+As a group, prospective interns also are given a clinical scenario and asked to discuss the scenario in a group format in front of the supervising psychologists.
+Subsequently, prospective interns meet individually with outpatient and residential supervising psychologists as well as postdoctoral fellows for interviews conducted using a standard set of interview questions, although members of the Training Committee may ask additional interview questions of applicants as appropriate.
+Applicants are afforded an opportunity to ask questions during their group meeting and individual interviews, time permitting.
+As a group, applicants also meet with current interns as another opportunity to ask questions and learn about the training experience.

 The Youth Services Department agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any rank information from any internship applicant.